Frijol/climate-change/GLOSSARY.md

 International Energy Agency

 ## impingement
-trapping of aquatic organisms against water intake structures [DoE, 31][DoE]
+trapping of aquatic organisms against water intake structures [EIA, 31][EIA]

 ## indirect emissions
 Emissions caused by e.g. the process to extract the materials used in creating an item or activity